03/04/2024

 To explain how the stress response works, we’ll first need to cover a few key terms:

-When we are exposed to a stressor, the amygdala sends a signal to the hypothalamus.
-The hypothalamus is then responsible for communicating the perceived stressor to the rest of the body through the autonomic nervous system.
-This leads to activation of the adrenal gland which releases epinephrine, also known as adrenaline, into the bloodstream.
+When we are exposed to a stressor, a signal is sent to the hypothalamus.
+The hypothalamus then communicates the perceived stressor to the rest of the body through the nervous system.
+This leads to activation of the adrenal gland which releases epinephrine, also known as adrenaline.
 This epinephrine release triggers an increase in heart rate, blood pressure, and accelerates breathing to get more oxygen to the brain.
 Increased oxygen in the brain heightens alertness and sharpens the senses.
 While all this is happening, epinephrine also triggers the release of glucose from the body’s stores which is used to produce energy in the cells4.

 What is cortisol?

 Cortisol is a steroid-structured hormone released from the adrenal gland which influences metabolism and the immune response, regulating blood sugar levels, and reducing inflammation.
 Its small and fat-soluble structure means it can be readily transported around the body and move from the bloodstream into cells easily5.
-It’s really important in your sleep cycle, with the highest levels seen around the time you wake up, and the lowest levels measured around midnight.
-Due to its importance in the stress response system, cortisol has long been recognised as biomarker of stress – cortisol has been shown to be up to 9x higher in individuals during periods of stress when compared with period of relaxation5.
+It’s really important in your sleep cycle, with cortisol levels highest around the time you wake up, and lowest around midnight.
+Due to its importance in stress response, cortisol has long been recognised as biomarker of stress.

 How To Lower Cortisol Levels.